SR Battle of Britain class 21C153 Sir Keith Park: Withdrawal and Preservation

 34053 was withdrawn from service in October 1965, and the following March it was towed to Barry scrapyard in South Wales.
-The arrival was delayed by over seven weeks following an incident where a set of connecting rods in 34053's tender struck a bridge near Chandler's Ford; 34053, alongside other Barry-bound engines, were stored for weeks until they was eventually towed to Barry Island where 34053 was to remain for over 18 years.
+The arrival was delayed by over seven weeks following an incident where a set of connecting rods in 34053's tender struck a bridge near Chandler's Ford; 34053, alongside other Barry-bound engines, were stored for weeks until they were eventually towed to Barry Island where 34053 was to remain for over 18 years.

 In 1979 it was purchased by Charles Timms for preservation, but it was not until June/July 1984 before 34053 departed from Barry Island as the 153rd loco to be rescued from Barry for preservation.
-It was moved from Barry to the former shed at Hull Dairycotes which it arrived at in November of the same year (it is unknown where she was stored between its departure from Barry Island and arrival at Hull).
-Minor work was undertook at Hull with its wheels being sent to Swindon, but very little work was done to the boiler or chassis in the early days, and following the death of Charles Timms in 1992, it was later sold to Dr John F Kennedy and moved to Crewe in 1992 where a full mainline standard restoration was planned.
+It was moved from Barry to the former shed at Hull Dairycoates which it arrived at in November of the same year (it is unknown where she was stored between its departure from Barry Island and arrival at Hull).
+Minor work was undertaken at Hull with its wheels being sent to Swindon, but very little work was done to the boiler or chassis in the early days, and following the death of Charles Timms in 1992, it was later sold to Dr John F Kennedy and moved to Crewe in 1992 where a full mainline standard restoration was planned.

 Restoration

 The plan that had been thought up for 34053 did not, however, work out, so in 1995 it was moved to Thingley Junction but once again very little work was done.
-34053 was then purchased by Jeremy Hosking who planned to use the locomotive as a spares donor for fellow classmember 34046 Braunton.
+34053 was then purchased by Jeremy Hosking who planned to use the locomotive as a spares donor for fellow class member 34046 Braunton.
 Once 34053 arrived at the West Somerset Railway in January 1997, it was moved by rail from Bishops Lydeard to Williton where work then began on assessing it to see what parts would be in good enough condition to use on 34046.
 It was later discovered that the boiler (one of the original planned donor parts for 34046) was in much worse condition than expected and it was therefore decided that 34046 should use its own boiler rather than 34053's.

 Eventually 34053 was purchased by Southern Locomotives Ltd and was then moved to their workshop at Sellindge where it arrived on 28 December 2000.
 After being moved once again to the workshops of South Coast Engineering on the Isle of Portland in Dorset after space issues arose in Sellindge, it was taken apart and so began the long job of restoring the locomotive to full working order.
-In late 2008, once fellow light pacific 34070 Manston had left SLL's workshop at Herston, 34053 was transferred to Herston Works where its restoration was to continue.
+In late 2008, once fellow light Pacific 34070 Manston had left SLL's workshop at Herston, 34053 was transferred to Herston Works where its restoration was to continue.

 Because the original tender had been lost during its time at Barry Island a brand new tender had to be built, as well as new tender wheelsets, tender frames, tank and all the other required pieces.